 Figure 3 | C. difficile colonization alters gene transcription of taxonomic groups differentially between antibiotic pretreatments.

 Each point represents a unique gene from the respective metagenomic assembly.
 Coordinates were determined by the log2-transformed difference in transcription level between C. difficile-infected and mock-infected conditions for each gene.
 Outliers were defined using linear correlation and a squared residual cutoff of 2.
-Distance of outliers to the x=y line were also calculated and represented in unites of deviation or UD.
+Euclidean distance of outliers to the x=y line was also calculated.
 The coloring of each point indicates the genus that the transcript originated from and the and the gray points denote those genes with consistent transcription levels between conditions as defined by outlier analysis.
 Antibiotic pretreatments; (A) Streptomycin-pretreated, (B) Cefoperazone-pretreated, and (C) Clindamycin-pretreated.

 Figure 4 | A majority of metatranscriptomic changes are focused within minority members of each microbiota.

 Absolute difference in metatranscriptomic reads contributed by each genus in pretreatments between mock and C. difficile-infected conditions.
 Colored lines denoted antibiotic pretreatment.
-Each point represents all transcript contributed by that genus in each pretreatment group.
+Each point represents all transcript contributed by that genus in each pretreatment group, and point colors correspond to those used in Figure 3.
 Numbers at the base of pretreatment lines in the first panel represent the quantity of genera in each group as some points are obscured.

 Figure 5 | Metatranscriptomic changes due to infection in certain metabolic pathways are overrepresented in the minority taxa.